 Lakeland Behavioral Health System helps adolescents and teens struggling with mental health disorders build a strong foundation for long-term recovery.

-Our residential program for boys at Lakeland’s behavioral health clinic in Missouri is designed to meet the needs of a variety of family, social, behavioral, educational, substance abuse, and mental health issues.
+Our residential program for boys at Lakeland’s behavioral health clinic in Missouri is designed to meet the needs of a variety of family, social, behavioral, educational, and mental health issues.
 We operate as a structured and safe milieu with the support of the treatment team and well-trained staff that work daily to model and teach appropriate behaviors to help improve the well-being of our boys.
 We adhere to a tight daily schedule and work toward completion of a phase system throughout their stay.
 Our caseworkers and therapists at Lakeland’s treatment clinic are regularly available and have close relationships with our young men.
 The support, time spent, words of encouragement, creative groups, ability to build relationships, and resources to reward positive behavior are ways we provide a therapeutic environment.

 Members of our clinical treatment team include: